kadamraval/TempMailLab/bluprint.md

 **Goal:** Harden the system, add monetization, and ensure long-term stability.

 *   **AI's Task 6: Implement Security Rules & User Quotas.**
-    *   The AI will write strict Firestore Security Rules to guarantee that users can only access their own inboxes.
+    *   The AI will write strict Firestore Security Rules to guarantee that users can only access their own inboxes and data.
-    *   The AI will build the UI for managing Plans (Free, Pro) and write application logic to enforce plan limits (e.g., a "Free" user can only have one active inbox at a time).
+    *   The AI will build the UI for managing subscription plans (e.g., Free, Pro) and write application logic to enforce plan limits (e.g., a "Free" user can only have one active inbox at a time).

-*   **AI's Task 7: Implement Cleanup Timestamps.**
+*   **AI's Task 7: Implement Inbox Cleanup.**
-    *   The AI will add an `expiresAt` timestamp to every inbox document created.
+    *   The AI has already added an `expiresAt` timestamp to every inbox document created.

-*   **Your Task 2: Set up the Cleanup Cron Job.**
-    *   **Action:** In Google Cloud Scheduler, create a cron job that runs periodically (e.g., every hour).
-    *   **Job Logic:** This job should trigger a simple Cloud Function that queries Firestore for all `inbox` documents where `expiresAt` is in the past and deletes them and their associated emails.
+    *   **A cron job (scheduled task) will be required** to periodically query Firestore and delete expired inboxes and their associated emails.
+The AI will provide guidance on setting this up in Google Cloud Scheduler when we reach this stage.